Kexueyi/CVCL2024-repro/README.md

 - Given order is different, the distribution and trend of class-wise accuracy are very similar to the paper.
   - Around 1/2 classes performance are close to the baseline(25%).
 - How to reproduce the exact generalization examples' score in the paper?
-  - Since we are doing avg on 5 trials of each images, we can't reach the same score as the paper.(e.g. 53.3%)
+  - Though we are doing avg on 5 trials of each images among all seeds, we can't reach the same score as the paper.(e.g. 53.3%)
+  - And the repro score is lower than the paper's score.